-Nowadays the classic method to create Palo Cortado is to select the most delicate musts, made from the early ‘free run juice’ (without mechanical pressing).
+Nowadays the common method to create Palo Cortado is to select the most delicate musts, made from the early ‘free run juice’ (without mechanical pressing).
 These musts are normally predestined for Fino production, but if you fortify them to 17-18° along the way, the flor will be actively killed and the wine will start ageing oxidatively while remaining light and delicate.
-In a way you’re forcing a Fino-style wine to age oxidatively.
-In a good cask, this will almost certainly get you a Palo Cortado.
+In a way you’re forcing a Fino-style base wine to age oxidatively like an Oloroso (which is usually produced from second press juices).
+In a good cask, this will definitely get you a Palo Cortado.

 The filling level of the cask can play a role as well: when you fill above the common 4/5th level, the surface of the wine will be much smaller, which leads to less contact with oxygen and less possibility for flor to survive.
-Hence a more full-bodied wine.
+Hence a more full-bodied wine compared to a classic Fino.
 La Guita and others are known to have played around with this parameter.

-In most bodegas there is still a significant biological period (between 6 months and three years) before the fortification, but some bodegas like Barbadillo say they skip the biological ageing and proceed to oxidative ageing right away.
-In this case, you’re essentially producing a light style of Oloroso.
+In most bodegas there is still a significant biological period (between 6 months and three years) before the fortification, which helps to get a Palo Cortado character, but some bodegas like Barbadillo say they skip the biological ageing and proceed to oxidative ageing right away.
+In both cases you’re essentially producing a light style of Oloroso.

 Bodegas Valdespino select the most delicate casks from the ninth criadera (the second stage) of their Fino Inocente and Amontillado Tio Diego soleras, fortify this mixture to around 18° to prevent the growth of flor and add this to the Viejo C.P. solera, where it will complete the oxidative ageing process and gradually turn from Fino / Amontillado to Palo Cortado.

 Has the myth been busted then?
-Yes, maybe.
+Yes, probably.
 What bodegas are telling us includes a certain dose of romanticism.
-Modern winemaking has become too scientific to keep saying nobody understands the methods behind Palo Cortado.
+With monovarietal wines and temperature-controlled fermentation, modern winemaking has become too scientific to keep saying nobody understands the methods behind Palo Cortado.

 On the other hand there are still differences between bodegas and they all claim to have perfected their production a little further.
 Protecting their own method is probably the real reason for staying vague.
 Moreover mystery is a great marketing technique, so I expect Palo Cortado to remain a mysterious wine forever.
 The bottom line is that Palo Cortado is an utterly delicious wine, enjoy!